-Also, with the presence of utilities, roads and infrastructure, it gave me confidence that they would all be sellable.
-However, since each lot came with some heavy holding costs, I decided I was only willing to “roll the dice” (so to speak) on a maximum of four lots (in case they all had some unforseen issues that would make them harder to sell, this would help me mitigate any potential risk, while also limiting the upside as well).
+Also, the presence of utilities, roads, and infrastructure, gave me confidence that they would all be sellable.
+However, since each lot came with some heavy holding costs, I decided I was only willing to “roll the dice” (so to speak) on a maximum of four lots (in case they all had some unforeseen issues that would make them harder to sell, this would help me mitigate any potential risk, while also limiting the upside as well).

 “Due to the higher-than-anticipated response rate and our limited funds, we are unable to proceed with purchasing your property at this time.”